JomanaMahmoud/Attack-On-Titan-Utopia/README.md

 - **Inspired by**: *Attack on Titan* anime series
 - **Media Credits**: All media used in this project, including images and videos, are credited to their respective creators and used under fair use for educational and demonstration purposes.

+## Media Credits

+All media used in this project, including images and videos, are credited to their respective creators and used under fair use for educational and demonstration purposes.
+If you plan to use this project for commercial purposes, you must ensure you have obtained the necessary licenses or permissions for any copyrighted media.

+## Commercial Use

+If you intend to use this project for commercial purposes, please follow these steps:

+1. **Contact**: Reach out to the project owner at [yehiarasheed@gmail.com](mailto:yehiarasheed@gmail.com) to request permission for commercial use.
+2. **Agreement**: A separate agreement must be made with the project owner regarding commercial use.
+This may include terms for revenue sharing or other considerations.

+## Contribution Guidelines

+Contributions to this project are welcome.
+Please submit contributions via Github Pull Requests.
+All contributions are subject to review and approval by the project owner and will be incorporated at the project owner's discretion.

+## Disclaimer

+This project is provided "as is," without warranty of any kind.
+The project owner makes no representations or warranties regarding the use, modification, or commercial application of the project.

+## Termination

+Failure to comply with the terms of this license may result in termination of your rights to use the project.
+Upon termination, you must cease all use of the project and destroy all copies in your possession.
 ---